-- Click on the course title to view the description of each class.
+- Click on “show description” to view the description of each class.

 - M=Monday, Tu=Tuesday, W=Wednesday, Th=Thursday, F=Friday